Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Leading Order Divergences Around the Mean-Field

-Specifically, we consider a class of diagrams in which each term corresponds to a mode-coupling contribution where a subset of propagators are systematically dressed by $n$ pairs of rainbow insertions (one $+$ type and one $-$ type).
+The contributions to $\Delta F(k;t)$ arise from a class of diagrams in which each term represents a mode-coupling contribution whose propagators are systematically dressed by $n$ pairs of rainbow insertions (one $+$ type and one $-$ type).
 These insertions are connected via intermediate lines carrying the mode-coupling propagator $F_{\mathrm{MCT}}(q;t)$.
 As in any mean-field theory (and as discussed above), MCT already produces diverging susceptibilities near the transition, but these divergences do not couple back to the order parameter and thus leave the mean-field prediction unchanged.
-Dressing mode-coupling diagrams with rainbow insertions restores this coupling: the diverging susceptibilities re-enter the equations for the propagator, producing critical fluctuation-related corrections.
-In short, the resulting series captures corrections beyond mean-field theory perturbatively, as the set of diagrams we consider consist of non-mode-coupling contributions (pertaining to dynamical critical fluctuations) expressed in a mode-coupling approximation.
+Dressing mode-coupling diagrams with rainbow insertions restores this coupling: after resummation of the insertions we get the diverging susceptibilities, which in this way re-enter the equations for the propagator, producing critical fluctuation-related corrections.
+In short, the resulting series perturbatively captures corrections beyond mean-field theory, as we consider non-mode-coupling diagrammatic contributions assembled from elements calculated in the mode-coupling approximation.

 As an illustration, Fig.~\ref{fig:diagrammatic_most_diverging_2nd_4th_order}(a) shows the topologically relevant diagrams from this class containing a single pair of susceptibilities.
-In this way, the diagrammatic definition of susceptibility-dressed diagrams becomes explicit: the last diagrams originate directly from the last three mode-coupling diagrams of the second line in Fig.~\ref{fig:MCT_contributions_propagator}, now written with renormalized propagators and vertices to account for all possible insertions.
+In this way, the diagrammatic definition of susceptibility-dressed diagrams becomes explicit: the diagrams in Fig.~\ref{fig:diagrammatic_most_diverging_2nd_4th_order}(a) originate directly from the last three mode-coupling diagrams of the second line in Fig.~\ref{fig:MCT_contributions_propagator}, now written with renormalized propagators and vertices to account for all possible insertions.
 Similarly, Fig.~\ref{fig:diagrammatic_most_diverging_2nd_4th_order}(b) presents a selection of contributions with two pairs of insertions.